-The national average cost of homeowners insurance is $1,211 per year or about $101 monthly.
+The national average cost of homeowners insurance is $1,398 or about $117 monthly.
 But average annual premiums range drastically from one state to the next—and even from one insurer to the next, based on elements like the location and value of your home, personal factors like your credit score, and even your neighborhood’s claims history.
 With so many factors at play, finding affordable homeowners insurance rates can feel like a crazy game of poker.

 Insurify isn’t here to deal you a good hand.
 We’re here to help you compare home insurance quotes and find the best insurance coverage at the lowest cost, no matter what hand you’re dealt.

-Use Insurify’s comparison tools to compare home, life, and car insurance quotes and coverage options to find the perfect protection in just a few minutes.
+Use the home insurance comparison tools from Insurify to compare home, life, and car insurance quotes and coverage options to find the perfect protection in just a few minutes.
 Keep reading to understand what factors affect your monthly insurance costs and how to play whatever cards are in your hand.

 Factors That Influence Your Insurance Premiums?